cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ![Track Alignment](/images/tfc/hero-track.png)

+### Use CQL for reporting and integration

+Integrate content using Confluence APIs and SKOS notation such as ANZSIC codes.

 ## Solutions

 [Talk to us](/contact) about development of enterprise architecture vocabularies and regulatory and compliance taxonomies, and integrating Taxonomies for Confluence into your environment.